YedMavus/ElexUG/README.md

 # ElexUG
-Suvam Dey's Course materials and links in UG Elex course at IIEST, Shibpur: 2020-2024
+Course materials and links in UG Elex course at IIEST, Shibpur: 2020-2024